-They are inspired individuals, often having big ideas to develop the potential in others and improve circumstances for them.
+They are inspirational people, often having big ideas to develop the potential in others and improve circumstances for them.

-They think about methods and models that can enhance growth and learning for the individual.
+They think about methods and models that can enhance growth and learn for the individual.

-They are able to spot strengths and weaknesses of others, and strive to bring out the best in each individual through collaboration or cooperation.
+They can spot strengths and weaknesses of others and strive to bring out the best in each through collaboration or cooperation.

 When you are communicating with an ENFP:

-As mentioned, ENFPs love collaborating and cooperating with people and bring out each individual’s potential in any situation.
-In the same way, they expect others to be supportive and encouraging of them.
+As mentioned, ENFPs love collaborating and cooperating with people and bring out each’s potential in any situation.
+In the same way, they expect others to be supportive and encouraging them.